parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 [![Pulls on DockerHub][dhpulls]][dhrepo] [![Stars on DockerHub][dhstars]][dhrepo]

 The Data Serving benchmark relies on the Yahoo!
 Cloud Serving Benchmark (YCSB).
 YCSB is a framework to benchmark data storage systems.
 This framework has an appropriate interface to populate and stress many popular database management systems.
-This benchmark loads one of the most popular NoSQL databases Cassandra with YCSB to mimic the representative NoSQL database state in the cloud.
+This benchmark loads one of the most popular NoSQL databases: Cassandra, with YCSB to mimic a representative NoSQL database state in the cloud.
 ### Dockerfiles

 Supported tags and their respective `Dockerfile` links:
- - [`server`][serverdocker] contains the Cassandra and the script to initialize its configuration.
+ - [`server`][serverdocker] contains Cassandra and the script to initialize its configuration.
  - [`client`][clientdocker] contains the YCSB load generator.

 ### Server Container

-Start the server container that will run the Cassandra server:
+Start the server container that will run a Cassandra server:

 ```bash
 $ docker run --name cassandra-server --net host cloudsuite/data-serving:server